Top 10 Problems you may face on Everest Base Camp Trek

 Lukla Flights 1

-To mitigate the risk of flight delays or cancellations when traveling to Lukla during your Everest Base Camp trek, consider the following tips:
+To mitigate the risk of flight delays or cancellations when traveling to Lukla during your Everest Base Camp Trek, consider the following tips:

 Flexible Schedule: Build some extra days into your trek itinerary to account for potential delays.
 This buffer can help you stay on track even if your initial flight is canceled.